Your Client Named Their Critic.The Worksheet Says "Inner Critic."

 What's the best free IFS worksheet generator?

 Reframe Practice generates personalized IFS worksheets using your client's actual parts and protectors.
 Unlike template libraries, every worksheet is unique.
 Built by a therapist, HIPAA-compliant, under 60 seconds.
-Start with 10 free worksheets.
+Create a free account to save and export, or choose Pro for ongoing weekly use.

 See how we compare to other tools: